 There’s nothing wrong with making the most of your money, and that’s never more the case than when it comes to our cars.
 They’re expensive when they go wrong, so it’s perfectly natural to want to avoid those big bills.
-But what about pushing that theory to the nth degree.
+Of course, some cars will reach the end of their life, and you’ll need to look into some sort of scrap car collection.
+But that doesn’t have to be today.
+What about pushing that theory of making the most of your money to the nth degree.
 What could you do if, say, you wanted to make your car last forever?
 Well, you follow these ten steps to the letter of course.
 And throughout them all, Not £2 Grand is here to guide you through.

 Keep on top of your suspension

 It may seem like an odd one to start with, but stay with us.
 Your suspension is the springy goddess that cossets and comforts your car as it hits bumps/potholes/badgers.
 If you look after it, everything that is sprung – basically 90% of your car – won’t be being shaken to bits.
 All you’ll have to worry about are the unsprung bits, like the wheels, the tyres and the brakes.

 It’s a given, but servicing saves cars.
 You can have a car with 40k on the clock, but if it’s been driven hard and it hasn’t been maintained, it will break.
 It’s a certainty.
 So stay on top of the servicing and keep your car healthy.
 Fresh oil every 5,000 miles, change your brake fluid once a year, change the spark plugs regularly.
 It’ll add years to your car’s life.

 Don’t screw it through the gears, don’t drive with your foot pushed through the bulkhead and don’t fling it into every corner with reckless abandon.
 Go easy on it.
 Enjoy the drive and the journey, don’t rush.
 Do this and your car won’t be subject to any undue stress, and it will reward you with mega mileage.

 Listen to your car